 In order to identify any possible correlation to the completion of formalised university ethics education, findings were further analysed using Chi-Square analysis and Ordered logistic regression.
-It was found that a significant relationship exists (5%) between whether or not respondents attended a formalised university ethics course and the belief of the right to behave less ethically in South Africa.
-Further analysis, as illustrated in Table 9, indicates the appearance of a degree of association between having received formalised ethics education and respondents ethical rationale.
-The differences, some fairly large in statistical terms, indicates the different viewpoints that these individuals appear to hold.
-These results therefore possibly highlight the positive effect that formalised ethics education may have had on prospective CA (SA)'s, in line with previous studies (Piper et al. 1993; Verschoor 2004; Guffey & McCartney 2008; Cooper et al., 2008).
+A significant relationship (5%) was found to exist between whether or not respondents attended a formalised university ethics course and the belief of the right to behave less ethically in South Africa.
+Further analysis, as illustrated in Table 6, indicates some fairly large statistical differences and thus the appearance of a degree of association between having received formalised ethics education and respondents' ethical viewpoints.
+These results therefore possibly highlight the positive effect that formalised ethics education may have had on prospective CA (SA)'s, in line with previous studies (Piper et al., 1993; Verschoor, 2004; Guffey & McCartney, 2008; Cooper et al.,

+2008).
 However due to the minimal absolute number of respondents having not had formalised ethics education, generalisation of this finding should be done with extreme caution.
 Statistically this cannot be used to draw a valid and reliable conclusion.
-In addition it needs to be considered that those that have not done ethics, are presumably weaker students (as they presumably repeated courses in order to have taken longer to reach final year at university, based on the timing of the ethics course being introduced) and are perhaps "a bit jaded" by their failure, thus displaying different ethical responses.
+In addition it needs to be considered that those that have not completed a formal ethics course are presumably weaker students (as they presumably repeated courses and have therefore taken longer to reach their final year at university, based on the timing of the ethics course being introduced) and are perhaps a bit disillusioned by their failure, thus displaying different ethical responses.